cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 - Obtain the Info.plist file and check for which permissions it provided an explanation.
 - Go through the application and check whether the application communicates with other applications or with back-ends.
 Check whether the information retrieved using the permissions and capabilities are used for ill-purposed or are over-asked/under-utilized.

 You can now keep going and try to trace and verify how the data is being validated.
-For example, if you have two apps that *communicate* via Universal Links you can use this to see if the sending app is leaking sensitive data by hooking these methods in the receiving app.
+For example, if you have two apps that *communicate* via universal links you can use this to see if the sending app is leaking sensitive data by hooking these methods in the receiving app.
 This is especially useful when you don't have the source code as you will be able to retrieve the full URL that you wouldn't see other way as it might be the result of clicking some button or triggering some functionality.

 In some cases, you might find data in `userInfo` of the `NSUserActivity` object.
-In the previous case there was no data being transferred but it might be the case for other cases.
-To see this, be sure to hook the `userInfo` property or access it directly form the `continueUserActivity` object in your hook (e.g. by adding a line like this `log("userInfo:" + ObjC.Object(args[3]).userInfo().toString());`).
+In the previous case there was no data being transferred but it might be the case for other scenarios.
+To see this, be sure to hook the `userInfo` property or access it directly from the `continueUserActivity` object in your hook (e.g. by adding a line like this `log("userInfo:" + ObjC.Object(args[3]).userInfo().toString());`).

 **Final Notes about Universal Links and Handoff**

-A final note here, this is also [the way Handoff works](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html#//apple_ref/doc/uid/TP40014338) and how you could also see the received data.
-Actually, this is very similar to ["Web Browser–to–Native App Handoff"](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/Handoff/AdoptingHandoff/AdoptingHandoff.html#//apple_ref/doc/uid/TP40014338-CH2-SW10) scenario.
+What we have seen above is also [the way Handoff works](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html#//apple_ref/doc/uid/TP40014338) and how you could also see the received data.
+Actually, this is very similar to the ["Web Browser–to–Native App Handoff"](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/Handoff/AdoptingHandoff/AdoptingHandoff.html#//apple_ref/doc/uid/TP40014338-CH2-SW10) scenario:

 > If the user is using a web browser on the originating device, and the receiving device is an iOS device with a native app that claims the domain portion of the `webpageURL` property, then iOS launches the native app and sends it an `NSUserActivity` object with an `activityType` value of `NSUserActivityTypeBrowsingWeb`.
 The `webpageURL` property contains the URL the user was visiting, while the `userInfo` dictionary is empty.

-Like Universal Links, the Handoff Activity Continuation is defined in the `com.apple.developer.associated-domains` entitlement and in the `apple-app-site-association` file from the server, both using the keyword `"activitycontinuation":`.
+Like universal links, the Handoff Activity Continuation is defined in the `com.apple.developer.associated-domains` entitlement and in the `apple-app-site-association` file from the server, both using the keyword `"activitycontinuation":`.
 See ["Retrieving the App Site Association File"](#Retrieving-the-App-Site-Association-File) above for an example.

 #### UIActivity Sharing